R3Conclave/conclave-core-sdk/docs/docs/faq.md

 ### What Java versions are supported?

 Conclave requires at least Java 8 to build and run an enclave application.
 Java 17 (LTS) is recommended.

+### At which points in time is a connection with Intel needed?

+You don't need a connection with Intel.
+As an example: when using Microsoft Azure, the cloud provider runs caching proxies in-cloud, and Conclave uses them automatically.

 ### Can I print debug output to the console from my enclave?